KingQino/E-CVRP/README.md

 - This project contains a specific algorithm implementation for solving Electric Capacitated Vehicle Routing Problem (E-CVRP).

-- Our algorithm B-LAHC is evaluated on a widely used benchmark suite developed for the IEEE WCCI-2020 Competition on Evolutionary Computation for the EVRP.
+- Our algorithm b-LAHC is evaluated on a widely used benchmark suite developed for the IEEE WCCI-2020 Competition on Evolutionary Computation for the EVRP.
 [Link](https://mavrovouniotis.github.io/EVRPcompetition2020/)

 - Paper: